Adri6336/EnKryptos/README.md

 # EnKryptos v0.3 Changelog

-- Added a decrypted message / notification viewer.
+- Added keys.
+Keys will dramatically enhance encrypted file security.

-- Eliminated a hacking vulnerability by circumventing the need to create an unencrypted file during message encryption.
+- Added more feedback messages via the display window.

-- Added notifications that inform you when a process has been aborted and why it was aborted.
+- Expanded pyAesCryptMod to allow the decryption of files without creating a dedicated file on the hard-drive.

-# Using Enkryptos as an Executable (Weak to Normal Encryption Strength)
+# Using Enkryptos as an Executable (Strong Encryption Strength)

-Strenghth Reason: since the secret key is encoded into the executable file, an adversary aware of EnKryptos could simply use their own copy to decrypt the file.
-Since this program is still relatively unknown, this shouldn't be too large an issue for standard use.
-If you want to encrypt files with the best security possible, I'd recommend running it as a script instead.
+Strenghth Reason: random keys are generated on first start up.
+Even if an adversary knew about EnKryptos and had their own copy, they wouldn't be able to decrypt.

 As an executable, all you'll need to do to get started is download the EnKryptos-win.zip or EnKryptos-Lin.tar.gz files (for Windows and Linux, respectively) included in this repository.